Master in Energy Efficient Building Design: Career Path

 • Sustainable Design Principles: This course covers the fundamentals of sustainable design, including principles of energy efficiency, resource conservation, and environmental impact.

-• Building Science: This course covers the scientific principles underlying the performance of buildings, including topics such as thermal dynamics, moisture management, and indoor air quality.
+• Building Science: This course covers the scientific principles underlying building performance, including thermal dynamics, moisture management, and indoor air quality.

-• Energy-Efficient Technologies: This course covers a range of technologies and strategies that can be used to reduce the energy consumption of buildings, such as insulation, lighting systems, and HVAC (heating, ventilation, and air conditioning) systems.
+• Energy-Efficient Technologies: This course covers a range of technologies and strategies, such as insulation, lighting systems, and HVAC (heating, ventilation, and air conditioning) systems, that can reduce buildings' energy consumption.

-• Renewable Energy Sources: This course covers the principles and technologies involved in generating energy from renewable sources such as solar, wind, and geothermal.
+• Renewable Energy Sources: This course covers the principles and technologies of generating energy from renewable sources such as solar, wind, and geothermal.

 • Building Codes and Standards: This course covers the regulations and standards that govern the design and construction of energy-efficient buildings, including codes related to energy efficiency, building materials, and indoor air quality.

-• Capstone Project or Internship: Many programs include a capstone project or internship component, which allows students to apply what they have learned in a real-world setting.
+• Capstone Project or Internship: Many programs include a capstone project or internship component, allowing students to apply what they have learned in the real world.
 This may involve working on a project for a client or company or completing a research project.

 Eligibility